RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

 | GetDatabaseServers(DatabaseServerProperties additionalProperties)                                   | GetDatabaseServers()                                 |
 | GetFieldsTemplates(FieldsTemplateProperties additionalProperties, bool includeTmSpecific = true)    | GetFieldsTemplates(bool includeTmSpecific = true)    |
 | GetLanguageResourcesTemplates(LanguageResourcesTemplateProperties additionalProperties,bool includeTmSpecific = true)| GetLanguageResourcesTemplates(bool includeTmSpecific = true)|

+# General API changes
+To move away from OS generated languge registry we crated an internal langauge registry where we can control the languages provided to RWS applciation.

+We removed the usage of CultureInfo from our public API's and replace it with a custom object called [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml).

+To ensure compatibility with Studio and other RWS system interfacing with Studio please fetch the language info using our internal language registry :

+Example:

+    ```cs
+    try
+    {
+        var language = LanguageRegistryApi.Instance.GetLanguage("fr-FR");
+    }
+    catch(UnsupportedLanguageException ex)
+    {
+        // language is not suported
+    }
+    ```
+This method will return a [Language](../../api/core/Sdl.Core.Globalization.Language.yml) object.
+In case the language is not found or the language code is incorrect it will throw an [UnsupportedLanguageException](../../api/core/Sdl.Core.Globalization.UnsupportedLanguageException.yml) exception.

+In case you need the CultureInfo for that language you can retrieve it like this :

+Example:

+    ```cs
+    var ci = LanguageRegistryApi.Instance.GetLanguage("fr-FR").CultureInfo;
+    ```
+> [!NOTE]
+> Avoid using the .NET runtime language registry, see below :
+>
+>Example:
+>
+>    ```cs
+>    // These lines create CultureInfo from .NET runtime, so results can vary across platforms and Windows OS versions
+>    var ci = new CultureInfo("en-US");
+>    ci = CultureInfo.GetCultureInfo("en-US");
+>    ```

+To create a wrapper arround the lanugage code avoid possible error when comparing codes you can use [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml)

+Example:

+    ```cs
+    var cultureCode = new CultureCode("fr-FR");
+    ```